Aditya-Nannapaneni/Personal_Projects/Machine_Learning_Projects/Quora Question Pair Similarity/README.md

   - As specified in the Kaggle competition by Quora Log Loss would be our KPI.
   - We will also be looking at the Binary Confusion Matrix to get a better intuition of model performance

-## Some on the features engineered:
+## Examples of engineered features:
   ### Definition:

   - Token: You get a token by splitting sentence a space